-When people think about aviation, they tend to think first about airlines and manufacturers, the companies that fly and build aircraft.
-But there’s another sector of the industry that’s just as critical: aviation maintenance (AVMRO).
+When people think about aviation, first in their thoughts are airlines and manufacturers, the companies that fly and build aircraft.
+Not only is that a limited view of a vast and intriguing industry, those aviation sectors cannot exist without maintenance (AVMRO).

 This site, which is managed by the Aeronautical Repair Station Association, is designed to help you understand aviation maintenance better.
 So what do you want to know?